Residential Food Scraps Program

-A small, 2-gallon kitchen collection pail will be or has been delivered to all households in communities served by the food scrap program.
-This food recycling container can be stored underneath the kitchen sink or in a cabinet.
-The container has a tight sealing lid and carry handle.
-If you recently moved into a community receiving this service and your home does not have a pail, please contact Republic Services at (925) 685-4711 for a replacement.
+A 2-gallon collection container is provided to all households.
+The container can be stored underneath the kitchen sink, in the freezer, or in a cabinet.
+The container has a tight sealing lid and handle.
+If you recently moved into a community receiving this service, and your home does not have a container, please contact Republic Services at (925) 685-4711 for a replacement.
 Or you can use you own substitute food storage container.
 Place all food scraps and other acceptable discards with your yard waste in the green organics cart for weekly collection.

 Helpful tips when recycling your food scraps: